 - Severe anxiety, depression, and post-traumatic stress disorder (PTSD)

-- Profound feelings of shame, self-blame, worthlessness and low self-esteem
+- Profound feelings of shame, self-blame, worthlessness, and low self-esteem

-- Difficulty regulating emotions; emotional numbness or overwhelming distress
+- Difficulty regulating emotions, emotional numbness or overwhelming distress

 - Self-harm, suicidal thoughts, or suicide attempts